 EFTPOSVisaMastercardJCBAmerican ExpressContactlessApple PayGoogle PaySamsung PayAfterpay

-Merchants can surcharge on the EFTPOS machines to avoid the Square rate, which admittedly isn’t the lowest in this comparison.
+Merchants can surcharge on the EFTPOS machines (until the October 2026 ban) to avoid the Square rate, which admittedly isn’t the lowest in this comparison.

 Zeller – everything in one box, low rate, no monthly fee